aleksei-berezkin/typique/docs/ComposingClassAndVarNames.md

-# Composing class names
+# Composing class and css variable names

-Typique is different to other zero-runtime CSS-in-JS/TS solutions: it doesn't generate class names behind the scenes — instead, classnames reside explicitly in the source code.
-Typique provides extensive tooling for automated classnames generation during development, classnames validation rules with corresponding quickfixes, and refactorings to change the classnames in the whole project.

-The default config works fine for standalone small to medium-large projects.
-If your app is anything different, you might need to tune it.

-The classnames config is provided as a configuration object by the key `classNames` in the plugin configuration in `tsconfig.json`:
+Typique is different to other CSS-in-JS/TS solutions: instead of generating names during build- or runtime, Typique generates them as you are writing the code, and suggests them to you as completion items or as code fixes.
+Many aspects of names generation and validation are configurable.

+The following snippet shows the shape of the configuration object in `tconfig.json`.
+The values in the example show the default values.

 ```json
 {